eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 ## Stack

 Stack is a simple data structure with two operations: **PUSH** and **POP**.
 Push adds an item to top of the stack, while pop removes the top-most item.
 Stack operates on Last-In-First-Out (LIFO) principle - the last element added is the first removed.
+If you try to pop from an empty stack, a **stack underflow error** occurs.

 ![EVM Stack](../../images/evm/stack.gif)

+> The EVM stack has a maximum size of 1024 items.

+During bytecode execution, EVM stack functions as a _scratchpad_: opcodes consume data from the top and push results back (See the `ADD` opcode below).
+Consider a simple addition program:

 ## Memory